 We know there are a lot more tips and tricks for using Docker in CI but really looking at how to do this around the recent Hub rate changes we think these are the top things you can do.

 If you are still finding you have issues with Pull limits once you are authenticated you can consider upgrading to either a Pro or a Team account.
-This will give you unlimited authenticated pulls from Docker Hub, along with giving you unlimited private repos and unlimited image retention.
+This will give you 50,000 pulls in a 24 hour period along with unlimited image retention.
 In the near future this will also include Image Scanning (powered by Snyk) on push of new images to Docker Hub.

 Look out for the next blog post in the series about how to put some of these practices into place with Github actions and feel free to give us ideas of what CI providers you would like to see us covering by dropping us a message on Twitter @Docker.